 But if you're rushing to find a WAF for your compliance needs, how do you know which features are critical?
 Companies need to consider multiple factors before making a purchase or they will risk making an expensive error.
 In this series of tips, we'll show you how to pick an application firewall that best suits your organization.

 A Web application firewall or application-layer firewall, placed between a Web client and a Web server, analyzes application-layer communications and looks for actions that violate a pre-set security policy.
 By doing so, the device defends Web apps from attacks and prevents potential data leaks.
-The functions of WAFs should not be confused with network firewalls and intrusion detection and prevention systems, which protect the network perimeter.
+The functions of WAFs should not be confused with

 But before purchasing a Web application firewall, remember that compliance requires more than just throwing a WAF product in front of your Web servers.
 And, besides, you actually want to improve your investment to enhance corporate security, right?
 To help you make the right decision for your organization, we'll guide you through the key points in evaluating products.
-Since buying the right product is just the start, you'll also learn something about properly deploying and managing your WAF so that your company is actually compliant and (somewhat)
+Since buying the right product is just the start, you'll also learn something about properly deploying and managing your WAF so that your company is actually compliant and (somewhat) secure.

 What to know about Web application firewall projects